the1one/consolebrush/README.md

-This is consolebrush version 2 that contains some minor improvements and the below user guide.
+This is consolebrush version 2 that contains some minor improvements and a simple user guide.
+The program draws shapes in the console.
+Shapes are limited to drawing a canvas, vertical/horisontal lines, squares and it can fill the canvas with a paint your provide in the command prompt.

-How to use this program.
+How to use the program.

 a.1.0) Run the program and wait for the prompt
 "Enter a command: C=Canvas, L=Line, R=Rectangle, B=Fill or Q=Quit"